youtplayer/yout/README.md

 <img src="http://i.giphy.com/BL9AuNufoqDiU.gif" alt="" />

+# What to expect from the next release?

+- Remote Control via Mobile
+- No ads
+- Unlimited Playlists
+- Indiviual videos can be played

 # Where's the code?
 I'm currently working in v2.0, so the code will be available here when I release it.
 But, it's an Electron app, you have the code when you download Yout, ok?